piwebcam/PiWebcam/PiWebcam/README.md

     * **Status**: network status and CPU and storage utilization
     * **Network**: configure network settings
     * **System**: configure system settings
+	* **Logs**: access PiWebcam logs

 A detailed summary of all the available settings is reported in the "*Configuration*" section below.

 When a motion is detected, PiWebcam will start recording a video (which will then be made available through the "*Playback*" menu of the web interface).
 Once there will be no more motion, a picture highlighting with a red box the detected motion will be stored as well.
+If the object detection feature is enabled, any motion not containing the configured object wil be ignored so to lower down false positives (e.g. if a motion is detected but no person is identified).

-If notifications are enabled, the snapshot will be send to the user's e-mail address and/or posted on the configured Slack channel.
+When notifications are enabled, the snapshot will be sent to the user's e-mail address and/or posted on the configured Slack channel.
 If an Internet connection is not available, the notification will be queued and released when the connection is restored next.

 ##Default Credentials